 Want to demonstrate that you want the student to read?
 Using a book that you open up and say “read” makes what you want them to do way more clear and specific.
 Even if you have a student who understands basic sentence structures, it’s still nice to model the actions you want to take because that’s part of your job as an online teacher.

-I currently have two small, sketch books.
-I can use these books to demonstrate “this is a book” and “these are books” – aka the difference between using this and that and these and those.
+Consider getting two small, sketch books or children’s books even.
+You can then use these books to demonstrate “this is a book” and “these are books” – aka the difference between using this and that and these and those.